onap/integration/docs/docs_E2E_network_slicing.rst

 1. **E2E Network Slicing Solution**
     - Slice selection based on resource occupancy level.
 With this enhancement, NSMF/NSSMF is able to monitor and update resource levels at NSI/NSSI level.
 OOF returns the solution for NSI/NSSI selection based on the criteria.
 In case of shared scenario, NSI/NSSI can be shareable only if sufficient resources are available in the network.
 RAN NSSMF’s resource occupancy is considered for this release.
 Resource occupancy of Core and TN NSSMFs will be considered in future releases.
-    - Activate, Deactivate scenarios support in external RAN NSSMF - Option2.
-Note that instantiation and termination are supported in Istanbul release.

 2. **RAN Slicing**
     - Optimization of cm-handle registration with CPS-DMI Plugin for RAN NF instances to upload yang model.
     - CPS integration with SDN-R for RAN slice allocation and reconfiguration scenarios
     - CPS integration stabilization for RAN slice activate/deactivate and terminate scenarios.
 Validation and bug fix for CPS integration of RAN slice lifecycle.
-    - CSIT for RAN slicing
 3. **Transport Slicing**
     - OOF involvement in TN slice reuse and terminate scenarios
        - Implementation of the call to OOF for allocateNSSI to enable TN NSSI reuse in TN NSSMF